 If you’re a startup, the MVP is just a tiny first step: the beginning of a long journey.
 Well, it’s even more of an ultra-marathon where you’re short on resources and proper training.
 Eventually, you might succeed, but it will require a lot of patience and leaps of faith.
 However, you can still be eaten by vultures in the middle of your journey.
 It always stays on an open loop in your head, which can mess with your sleep.
 You need to be resilient.

-The path from technical prototype to the actual product with a working financial model took us more than a year and a half.
+The path from a technical prototype to the actual product with a working financial model took us more than a year and a half.
 The product we were building was very simple to use but very hard to engineer.
 We developed it to adapt to a user’s current state and then scale up to millions and billions of operations per month.

-Now, I’m happy we spent time building a core product and were not trying to implement the largest number of features possible.
+Now, I’m happy we spent time building a core product and weren't trying to implement the largest number of features possible.
 It’s served us well since, representing one of the major reasons our churn rate is less than a single percent.
 Developers trust our core infrastructure and recommend us to their friends.
-It means a lot 🤗
+It means a lot. 🤗

 At first, we did a stealth launch.
 We published our MVP: a landing page and a minimalistic dashboard.
 Then, we asked a few of our friends to give Uploadcare a try with their startups.
 I’m happy to say that most of them are still our customers.
 Their Uploadcare integration scaled up in line with their business.
 That helped us test our hypothesis without risking much (well, maybe a chance to be beaten up in a bar by a bunch of friendly folks) 🎉

 As the second step, we announced our launch in many dev-friendly communities: Hacker News, Reddit, and many others.
 Product Hunt wasn’t even a thing back then, so we just searched for relevant news feeds and tried to get in there.